 The conduct of monetary policy is one of the Executive Board's most important tasks.
 Decisions concerning interest rates and other important changes in the use of instruments will normally be taken at the Executive Board's monetary policy meetings.

 The Executive Board comprises eight members, all appointed by the King in Council.
 The Governor is Chair and the two Deputy Governors are First Deputy Chair and Second Deputy Chair of the Executive Board.
 The other five members are not on the staff of Norges Bank.
 Two alternates for the external members, who attend and have the right to speak at Executive Board meetings, are also appointed.

 Two employee representatives attend Executive Board meetings when matters concerning the Bank's internal operations and conditions for the staff are discussed.
 The two external alternates also participate in such cases so that the Executive Board then has twelve members.

-The Executive Board normally meets every third week.
+The Executive Board normally meets 16-17 times per year.

 Members of the Executive Board: